xxiled-plastic-cat/stone-work/web3auth-plan.md

 ## Next Steps

-1. **Set up Web3Auth dashboard** and create a verifier for xUSD app
+1. **Set up Web3Auth dashboard** and create a verifier for Haven app
 2. **Configure Firebase project** with Google/Apple authentication
 3. **Create Web3AuthService.js** file with the proven implementation
 4. **Build SignUpScreen component** and integrate with existing app